elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 1. A predictable downtime window.
 2. A small downtime window.
+   1. (future) provide a small downtime window on indices with 10k or even a 100k documents.
 3. The ability to discover and remedy potential failures before initiating the downtime window.
 4. Quick roll-back in case of failure.